 Teams and businesses nowadays use so many other tools (e.g. Dropbox, Jira, Slack, Trello) in their everyday activity.
-Having a built-in integration with these third parties will help teams and businesses to automate a great deal of their workflow processes.
+Having a built-in integration with these third parties will help teams and businesses to automate many their workflow processes.
 This will help in saving time and ensuring that everyone is looking at the final versions.

 Can you keep track of all your design versions?

 Feedback from your clients and team will surely bring many new design versions.
 Consequently, each feedback will provide a new design version and be maintaining these versions can be very difficult to manage especially when you are working with large projects when dealing with more than 50+ design screens.
 Does the platform/tool provide a design repository to maintain all versions?
 A key question when selecting a tool/platform should be whether it has a built-in version history control panel that is quick and easy to view your evolving design files?

 This is last but by no means least, how much does the tool/platform cost to use?
 Some providers charge licence fees, yearly subscriptions, rolling month contracts and many more.
 All pricing plans are different and are all based on the number of users as well as the number of add-on features that they are offering.
 In our opinion, we feel the best two pricing plans are your rolling month contract.
 In this contract, you can cancel at any time and you are not signed up for a long contract.
 As you may not like the tool/platform or feel that this particular one is not right for you.
 We also believe the pricing should increase the number of users/projects.
 In this way, customers are only paying for what they are using.

 At the end of the day, evidence beats opinion.
 Clients don’t want endless PowerPoint’s and back-and-forth emails and not to mention never-ending meetings and specification documents.
 Instead, they want to see evidence they want to grasp and play with the prototype ‘like a real app’ on their computer or mobile.